iriszero/DailyCodingTeamNote/README.md

 # DailyCodingTeamNote
-DailyCodingTeamNote
+Team note for prearing ACM-ICPC.
---ACM ICPC 2015
+Despite of the convention of writing header file, we put all things into header file for the purpose.

-Daejeon Regional Nov 6 - Nov 7 @Kaist
+Daejeon Regional Nov 6 - Nov 7 @Kaist - 16th place